alexpovel/srgn/CONTRIBUTING.md

 4. You will need a [nightly
    toolchain](https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust)
    available, as some development (but not build) tooling requires it:

    - [`rustfmt`](./rustfmt.toml)

+   Note: `rustup toolchain install nightly` should suffice.
+It should only be *available*.
+If it's not, and you do not modify areas requiring nightly tooling, you will also be just fine.

 ## Adding support for a new language